Summary of Roswell Press Reports

 * Reported about first 1-1/2 hours of the story afterwards; missing positive weather officer identification and

-Ramey going on radio, which occurred later.
+Ramey going on radio, which occurred later; includes AP version of Roswell PIO Walter Haut's press release.

 -- Ramey's generic debris descriptions (box-kite, tinfoil, etc.) to Pentagon by phone.
 Also claimed